Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What actions does a service desk take for all issues, queries and requests that are reported to them?
+### What actions does a Service Desk take for all issues, queries and requests that are reported to them?

 - [ ] Schedule, assess, authorize.
 - [ ] Diagnose, investigate, resolve.